EricTGoto/Notes/Django/Notes.md

 2. run python manage.py makemigrations to create migrations for those changes (it's like staging changes like git add)

 3. run python manage.py migrate to apply those changes to the database (like running git commit)

+<h3>Quick startup/things to know when starting a project</h3>
+Initialize a project by using django-admin startproject [project name].

+Initialize an application by using python manage.py startapp [app name].

+To include an app in a project, add a reference to its configuration class in the installed_apps setting.
+This would be something like 'crypto_email.apps.CryptoEmailConfig'.

 <h2>Commands:</h2>